 The information you provide will be reviewed and assessed against NODP eligibility criteria and current program priorities, and will enable FedNor to complete its due diligence and render its decision.
-Please note that applicants cannot assume that final fin support will be provided until written approval is obtained from FedNor.
+Please note that applicants cannot assume that applicant cannot be applicant.

+support will be provided until written approval is obtained from FedNor.
 Should you proceed with this project prior to receiving a decision from FedNor, you do so at your own risk.